ByLiZhao/command-line-tools/some_tools_in_rust.md

 ```bash
 cargo install bat
 ```
+4. [broot](https://github.com/Canop/broot), like "ranger" but written in Rust, a TUI application to navigate directories, apply command to files, and perform usual file operations.

 4. Install cargo-update
 ```bash
 cargo install cargo-update
 ```
 So that all installed tools can be updated with `cargo install-update -a`